 How it hurts

 Far fewer taxpayers are expected to itemize their tax deductions — rather than claim the standard deduction — next year.
-Congress’ Joint Committee on Taxation recently estimated that only about 18 million returns will include itemized deductions for tax year 2018 — down from 46.5 million for tax year 2017.
+Congress’ Joint Committee on Taxation has estimated that only about 18 million returns will include itemized deductions for tax year 2018 — down from 46.5 million for tax year 2017.

 It generally only makes sense to itemize deductions if the total amount of your itemized deductions exceeds the amount of your standard deduction.
 But such cases will be less likely with some deductions ended, suspended or limited, and with the standard deduction higher under the revised tax code.

 According to the IRS, itemized deductions can include:

 So, if you are among the millions of taxpayers who itemized deductions for 2017 but will take the standard deduction for 2018, you no longer will be able to write off these expenses next April.

 - “4 Ways to Slash Your 2019 Tax Bill Right Now“

 - “How Retirees Can Avoid a Surprise Federal Tax Penalty in 2019“